Haidarmm/Documentation/content/docs/guide/shortcodes_1/ml.md

 # Determine the y-value of the regression line at the midpoint
 y_mid = beta_0 + beta_1 * midpoint

-# Calculate the perpendicular line’s slope and intercept
+# Calculate the perpendicular line's slope and intercept
 perpendicular_slope = -1 / beta_1
 perpendicular_intercept = y_mid - perpendicular_slope * midpoint